 Joel Bakan is professor of law at the University of British Columbia.
 A Rhodes Scholar and former law clerk to Chief Justice Brian Dickson of the Supreme Court of Canada, he holds law degrees from Oxford, Harvard and Dalhousie Universities.
 An internationally renowned legal authority, Bakan has written widely on law and its social and economic impact.
 He is the author of the bestselling and critically-acclaimed The Corporation: The Pathological Pursuit of Profit and Power.

-Philip Ball is a writer and contributor to Nature, where he previously worked as an editor for physical sciences.
-He writes regularly in the scientific and popular media, often combining the arenas of science and art, and delivers lectures with equal success at NASA and the V&A Museum.
-His many books include The Self-Made Tapestry, H2O: A Biography of Water, The Devil's Doctor, Critical Mass (winner of the 2005 Aventis Prize for Science Books), Universe of Stone, Nature's Patterns and, most recently, the acclaimed The Music Instinct.
-Philip obtained a PhD in physics from the University of Bristol.
+Philip Ball is a freelance writer and a consultant editor for Nature, where he previously worked as an editor for physical sciences.
+He writes regularly in the scientific and popular media and his many books include Critical Mass: How One Thing Leads To Another (winner of the 2005 Aventis Prize for Science Books), The Music Instinct, Unnatural: The Heretical Idea of Making People and, most recently, Curiosity: How Science Became Interested in Everything.

 John D. Barrow is Professor of Mathematical Sciences and Director of the Millennium Mathematics Project at Cambridge University, Fellow of Clare Hall, Cambridge, a Fellow of the Royal Society, and the current Gresham Professor of Geometry at Gresham College, London.
-His principal area of scientific research is cosmology, and he is the author of many highly acclaimed books about the nature and significance of modern developments in physics, astronomy, and mathematics, including The Left Hand of Creation; The Origin of the Universe; The Universe that Discovered Itself; The Infinite Book, The Artful Universe Expanded, New Theories of Everything and, most recently, 100 Essential Things You Didn't Know You Didn't Know.
+His principal area of scientific research is cosmology, and he is the author of many highly acclaimed books about the nature and significance of modern developments in physics, astronomy, and mathematics, including The Origin of the Universe; The Universe that Discovered Itself; The Book of Nothing; The Constants of Nature; The Infinite Book: a Short Guide to the Boundless, Timeless and Endless, The Artful Universe Expanded, and New Theories of Everything, and 100 Essential Things You Didn't Know You Didn't Know.
 He is also the author of the award-winning play Infinities.

 Mark Binelli grew up in Detroit.
 He graduated from the University of Michigan and received an MFA from Columbia University.
 He writes for Rolling Stone magazine.
 He is the author of the novel Sacco and Vanzetti Must Die!

-Nick Bunker worked as an investigative reporter for the Liverpool Echo, and for six years he wrote for the Financial Times.
-He was an Open Scholar at King's College, Cambridge, where he won two university prizes.
+Nick Bunker has written for the Liverpool Echoand the Financial Times.
 He has two graduate degrees from Columbia University in New York, where he studied under the late Professor Edward Said.
 While at Columbia he began his travels around the United States.

 For many years, he served as a board member, treasurer and Chairman of the Trustees of the Freud Museum in London.
-He now lives in Lincoln, near the villages from which the leaders of the Plymouth Colony came.
+He now lives in Lincoln.

 Born in Florence, Roberto Calasso lives in Milan, where he is publisher of Adelphi.
 He is the author of The Ruin of Kasch, The Marriage of Cadmus and Harmony, which was the winner of the Prix Veillon and the Prix du Meilleur Livre Etranger, Literature and the Gods, Ka and K.